SharePoint/sp-dev-docs/docs/declarative-customization/site-theming/sharepoint-site-theming-powershell.md

 ## Add-SPOTheme

-The **Add-SPOTheme** command creates a new theme or updates an existing theme.
+The **Add-SPOTheme** cmdlet creates a new theme or updates an existing theme.
 The color pallette settings are passed as a dictionary.

 In the following example, a new theme named "Custom Cyan" is created, with color pallette settings that are various shades of cyan.
 Note that this example uses a ```HashToDictionary``` function to convert a hash table created with the ```@{}``` notation into a dictionary, as required by **Add-SPOTheme**.